opnfv/vswitchperf/docs/requirements/vswitchperf_ltd.rst

     The following are the metrics collected for this test:

-    -  CPU utilization of the cores running the Virtual Switch.
+    -  Memory and CPU utilization of the cores running the Virtual Switch.
     -  The number of identity of the cores allocated to the Virtual Switch.
     -  The configuration of the stress tool (for example the command line parameters used to start it.)